mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

 - evaluating the models' performance
 - saving experimental results to output files

+The package mlrl-testbed provides the following modes of operation for carrying out different tasks:

+- **Single:** In this mode a single experiment is run, involving the steps listed above.
+- **Batch:** In batch mode, multiple independent experiments using varying datasets and parameters can be run in an automated manner.
+By installing the optional package [mlrl-testbed-slurm](https://pypi.org/project/mlrl-testbed-slurm/), the experiments can be run via the [Slurm Workload Manager](https://wikipedia.org/wiki/Slurm_Workload_Manager).
+- **Read:** Read mode allows to read the output data produced by a previous experiment and to print it on the console or write it to different output files.
+- **Run:** In this mode, previous experiments can be run again, overriding some of their parameters if desired.

 # mlrl-testbed

 On its own, this package is not very powerful.
 It is intended as a basis for other packages that build functionality upon it.
 In fact, it does not make any assumptions about the problem domain or type of machine learning algorithm that should be used in an experiment.
 Instead, implementations of domain- or algorithm-specific functionality are provided by the extensions discussed below.